 Students are responsible for all costs associated with fieldwork including transportation, housing, meals, uniforms, and other incidental expenses.
-Clinical education consists of four experiences designed to prepare and expose the student to a variety of applied settings in physical therapy:

-- Fieldwork I:1 In late summer of the second year, the student actively participates in occupational therapy as it is practiced in various settings for one week following completion of classes. - 2) Fieldwork I:2 In late fall of the second year, the student actively participates in occupational therapy as it is practiced in various settings for two weeks following completion of classes.
-This observation may be done in local settings or, with permission, in other facilities in the Southwest with which the program has clinical education agreements. - 3) Fieldwork II:1 Full-time fieldwork experience.
-Student integrates client evaluation and intervention planning/implementation skills and develops entry-level competency in essential skills.
+- Fieldwork I:1 In the fall semester of the second year, the student's fieldwork experience may be scheduled and completed the week before the fall academic courses begin or it may be scheduled and completed 4 hours per week during the fall semester.
+The student actively participates in occupational therapy as it is practiced in a pediatric or mental health setting for 40 total hours. - 2) Fieldwork I:2 Prior to beginning classes in the spring semester of the second year, the student actively participates in occupational therapy as it is practiced in a physical disabilities setting for a total of 80 hours. - 3) Fieldwork II:1 Full-time fieldwork experience.
+The student integrates client evaluation and intervention planning/implementation skills and develops entry-level competency in essential skills.
 The student has the opportunity to develop advanced competencies beyond entry-level where applicable. - 4) Fieldwork II:2 Full-time fieldwork experience.
-Student integrates client evaluation and intervention planning/implementation skills and develops entry-level competency in essential skills.
+The student integrates client evaluation and intervention planning/implementation skills and develops entry-level competency in essential skills.
 The student has the opportunity to develop advanced competencies beyond entry-level where applicable.